alexwlchan/safari.rs/README.md

-# safari-url
+# safari.rs

-safari-url provides some tools for interacting with Safari.
+safari provides some tools for interacting with Safari.

 ## Commands

 1. Get the URL of the frontmost tab:

     ```console
-    $ safari-url furl
+    $ safari furl
     http://aromantic.wikia.com/wiki/Alterous⏎
     ```

 2. Get the URL of the front tab in window 2:

     ```console
-    $ safari-url 2url
+    $ safari 2url
     http://stackoverflow.com/questions/39775060/reverse-iterating-over-a-vec-versus-vec-iter#39775142⏎
     ```